PyO3/maturin/get-fourtytwo/Readme.md

-# Get fourty_two
+# Get fourtytwo

-A dummy package for testing pyo3-pack.
+A package with pyo3 bindings for testing pyo3-pack.

 ## Usage